fledge-iot/fledge/docs/quick_start.rst

 - Core services, including security, monitoring, and storage
 - Data transformation and alerting services
 - South services: Collect data from sensors and other FogLAMP systems
-- North services: Transmit data to librarians and other systems
+- North services: Transmit data to historians and other systems
 - Edge data processing applications

 Services can easily be developed and incorporated into the FogLAMP framework.
-The FogLAMP Developers Guides describe how to do this.
+The FogLAMP Developer Guides describe how to do this.

 Installing FogLAMP
 ==================